cetic/fadi/USERGUIDE.md

 A pre-filled SQL query is provided and shown in the **Queries** tab.

-You can complete the `Where` clause with the following expression: `Expr: temperature > 20`.
+You can complete the `Where` clause with the following expression: `Expr: temperature > 20` for example.

-To shown the dashboard, it is necessary to specify a time frame between `2019-06-23 16:00:00` and `2019-06-28 16:00:00`.
+To show the dashboard, it is necessary to specify a time frame between `2019-06-23 16:00:00` and `2019-06-28 16:00:00`.

 ![Grafana dashboard](examples/basic/images/grafana_time_frame.png)

-Then, a diagram is shown in the Grafana dashboard.
+Then, a diagram is displayed in the Grafana dashboard.

 ![Grafana dashboard](examples/basic/images/grafana_dashboard.png)